 - Math placements expire after 3 years, requiring testing if the student has not completed a Math course during that time.

 - English may not be repeated.
-Your English placement may be challenged by completing a one hour essay in the Counseling Office or Assessment Center during normal operating hours.
+Your English placement may be challenged by completing a one hour essay in the Assessment Center during a testing session.
 No appointment is necessary.

 - Reading may be repeated once for the purposes of satisfying the Reading Requirement for Graduation, but not for initial placement..